ESP8266 Tutorial: Programming the Onboard GPIO Pins

 5. Choose your ESP8266 board from Tools > Board > Generic ESP8266 Module

 In Arduino IDE, go to “examples” and open the blink program.
 Change the pin number to 2 from 13, since there are only two GPIObpins for the ESP8266 (GPIO0 and GPIO2).

 Connect the ESP-01 module as per the diagram above, then upload the sketch shown below and watch the magic!

-Feedback and Questions are welcomed!
+Feedback and Questions are welcome!
 Thanks for reading.